 Can I still get a good score without formal exercise?

 Yes!
-If you maintain high levels of non-exercise movement through consistent daily activities (taking the stairs, walking while on calls, gardening, active commuting, etc.), you can achieve “Active” range scores even without formal workouts.
-This reflects research showing the significant health benefits of accumulated daily movement.
-Studies have shown that non-exercise movement can account for up to 70% of your daily metabolic output (The Health Hub).
+If you maintain high levels of non-exercise movement through consistent daily activities (taking the stairs, walking while on calls, gardening, active commuting, etc.), you can achieve "Active" range scores even without formal workouts.
+Studies have shown that non-exercise movement can account for up to 70% of your daily metabolic output.